-PSSI will provide 480,000 CZK to cover the living expenses stipend for a full-time student of a doctoral programme.
+PSSI will provide 576,000 CZK to cover the living expenses stipend over the period of four years (monthly installments of 12,000 CZK) for a full-time student of a doctoral programme.
 The Institute would work with the Ph.D. candidate on an ongoing basis to offer guidance and react to research questions and findings.
 The Oldřich Černý scholar would be invited to participate in the present “Economic Warfare” course within the curriculum of Charles University’s Master’s Degree Program in International Security Studies (co-sponsored by PSSI).
-The candidate will also have the opportunity to work within the Institute's cutting-edge Economic & Financial Threat Program.
+The candidate will also have the opportunity to work within the Institute's cutting-edge Economic & Financial Statecraft Program.
 He or she would be expected to assist the Institute in the preparation of E&F-related funding proposals, the research and writing of reports on breaking developments in the field and event planning and execution.

 Application to study at Charles University (deadline: April 30)